dj0abr/eagle2tvm802/README.md

 It allows easy editing and automatic processing of Stacks, Nozzle, Vision... and all other settings.

-The software is written in C# with visual stidion 2015, the compiled and ready-to-use program can be found in the bin/release folder, name: eagle2tvm.exe
+The software is written in C# with visual studio 2015, the compiled and ready-to-use program can be found in the bin/release folder, name: eagle2tvm.exe